sighupio/fury-distribution/docs/development/development.md

 The `private` schema is a modified version of the public schema, typically used internally within `furyctl`.
 It includes additional fields or configurations that should not be exposed in the public configuration files (like `furyctl.yaml`), but are still necessary for certain internal operations or customizations within the codebase.

 A notable case where the private schema is used is with the `EKSCluster` resource.
-Here, a patch is applied to the public schema to add internal fields that are required for `furyctl` to function but are not intended for end-user modification.
+Here, a patch (`schemas/private/ekscluster-kfd-v1alpha2.patch.json`) is applied to the public schema (`schemas/public/ekscluster-kfd-v1alpha2.json`) with `json-patch` and `jq` to add internal fields that are required for `furyctl` to function but are not intended for end-user modification.
 This separation ensures that sensitive or internal details remain private while maintaining flexibility for internal customization.
+Note that this process is automatic and managed by the `make generate-go-models` command.

 </details>